Why might you need to find out if a car’s been scrapped?

 It might seem like an odd query to have – you’d hope that if a car’s been scrapped then it would already have been disposed of through a scrap dealer at an Authorised Treatment Facility.

-There are, however, a few occasions when you might want to check whether a car has or hasn’t been scrapped.
+There are, however, a few occasions when you might want to check if a vehicle has been scrapped.
 For example:

 · Maybe you’ve just purchased, or are about to purchase a second-hand vehicle and want to make sure there hasn’t been any illegal activity in its past.
 It could be that the car you’re about to buy is labelled as ‘scrapped’ by the DVLA, which could mean it’s a written-off vehicle that has somehow slipped back into the market, posing a potential hazard to the driver and other road users.

-How to find out if a car has been recorded as scrapped
+How to check if a car has been scrapped

 You can run a few checks on a vehicle for free through the DVLA, but unfortunately, while these will show plenty of details such as SORN status, whether the car is taxed, MOT and also manufacture details, they don’t actually show whether the car is marked as scrapped.